-Hong Kong protests turn to violent clashes in two towns
+Hong Kong protests turn to violent clashes in multiple towns

 “Radical protesters damaged facilities in Light Rail Town Centre Station in Tuen Mun with metal rods, hurled objects into the Light Rail tracks and set barricades in the vicinity, causing obstruction to the traffic,” police said in a statement.

-“Radical protesters also threw petrol bombs, posing a serious threat to the safety of others and police officers.”
+“Radical protesters also threw petrol bombs, posing a serious threat to the safety of others and police officers.

 Hundreds of protesters retreated from the lines of riot police when the tear gas was fired, many sprinting across a highway to regroup briefly.
 Others melted away into malls and side-streets.